IMPORTANT NOTE

 First-Year Seminars

 The First-Year Seminar (FYS) courses are the centerpiece of the Core Program.
 These are small first-year writing seminars, each designed by a faculty member around a topic in their field of expertise, emphasizing discussion, critical analysis, and intensive instruction in writing.
 Incoming first-year students are required to take one seminar in the fall and one in the spring, for a minimum of eight units.
-FYS courses do not satisfy any other Core Program requirement andare graded on a S/U basis only.
+FYS courses do not satisfy any other Core Program requirement and are graded on a S/U basis only.

 Passing both FYS courses is required to partially satisfy the College’s First Stage Writing Proficiency Requirement.
 Exactly how to satisfy College’s First Stage Writing Proficiency Requirement is described in detail here.
 Students may not drop or withdraw from an FYS course unless they withdraw from the College for that semester.
-A student who earns a grade of U in one or both FYS course will be required to take WRD 201 to complete their First-Stage Writing Proficiency requirement.
+A student who earns a grade of U in one or both FYS course will be required to take CWP 201 to complete their First-Stage Writing Proficiency requirement.

 Course Objectives